Boris Johnson takes heat for saying U.K. did everything it could about covid

 Hunter noted that people who work in nursing homes aren’t paid well and often have more than one job to help make ends meet.

-Indeed, one of Britain’s greatest failures was its inability to protect residents in nursing homes, where a third of the deaths occurred.
+Indeed, one of Britain’s greatest failures was its inability to protect residents in nursing homes, where a third of the deaths occurred in the first wave.
 In the early days of the epidemic, British hospitals were emptying their beds of older patients and sending them back to care homes.
 Many weren’t tested.

 Michael Marmot, a professor of epidemiology at University College London, told the BBC that Britain entered the pandemic “in a bad state,” with a slowdown in the improvement of life expectancy, a spike in health inequalities and the health of poor people outside of London getting worse.